Understanding

 When we shift states (like shifting gears) the stories we tell our Self that support our limiting core beliefs become less believable, less compulsive, less alluring, less magnetic.

-'I am safe' must be REALISED at a body level, as so we must develop our capacity to reside within our Ventral Vagal state.
+'I am safe' must be REALISED at a body level, and so we must develop our capacity to reside within our Ventral Vagal state.

 It's the secret to what all the Yoga, Qigong and other ancient embodiment practices are always pointing us towards.